In The Courts

 - CONGRESS RE-INTRODUCES PAYROLL FRAUD PREVENTION ACT OF 2014.

 Earlier this month, Congress re-introduced a bill to address independent contractor misclassification.
-As noted in our prior blog post of May 20, 2014, the Payroll Fraud Prevention Act of 2014, if enacted, would expand the federal Fair Labor Standards Act (which currently addresses minimum wage, overtime and child labor laws) to cover a new category of workers – non-employees – and make it a prohibited act to “wrongly classify an employee as a non-employee.”
+As noted in my prior blog post of May 20, 2014, the Payroll Fraud Prevention Act of 2014, if enacted, would expand the federal Fair Labor Standards Act (which currently addresses minimum wage, overtime and child labor laws) to cover a new category of workers – non-employees – and make it a prohibited act to “wrongly classify an employee as a non-employee.”
 The bill would also add new recordkeeping responsibilities on all businesses and impose severe penalties for violations by businesses.

 Other Newsworthy Matters